codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/SCRIPT.md

 ### 🔹 Slide 3: My Profile

-**“A little about me—as mentioned earlier I’m Terrence, a junior cybersecurity analyst deeply interested in offensive security and ethical hacking.
+**“A little about me—as mentioned earlier I’m Terrence, a junior cybersecurity analyst deeply interested in offensive security, cloud security and hacking.
 I’m the guy people call when turning it off and on again doesn’t work anymore!
 But seriously, I enjoy solving complex technical problems, especially when it comes to breaking and securing systems.”**

 ---